 2) Make sure the Filter Keys toggle is Off.

 3) Check your keyboard and see if this key not working on the laptop issue has been sorted.
 If yes, then great!
 If it’s still no joy, please try Fix 4.

 1) On your keyboard, press the Windows logo key and type filter.
 Then click on Ignore repeated keystrokes using FilterKeys.

 2) Make sure the box before Turn on Filter Keys is un-ticked.
 Then click Apply > OK.

-Reseating the laptop battery is another proven effective way as reported by many users to troubleshoot this keys not working on laptop issue.
+Reseating the laptop battery is another proven effective way as reported by many users to troubleshoot the keys not working on laptop issues.
 To do so: